 The 2015 Lecture was given on 16 July by Sir David Butler.
 It was entitled: Elections transformed.

 The Speaker of the House of Commons, Rt Hon.
 John Bercow MP, gave the first Michael Ryle memorial lecture on 30 June 2014 in the Speaker’s State Apartments.
 As well as members of the Study of Parliament Group, several of Michael’s former colleagues were present, and some of his family and friends.
-A transcript of the speech is on the Parliamentary Website.
+Read a transcript of the speech.